-- The election is by secret ballot. - Members must cast a number of votes equal to the number of positions to be filled.
+- Members must cast a number of votes equal to the number of positions to be filled.
 Any ballot which has more or less votes will not be counted. - Members cannot vote more than once for a candidate. - Members cannot appoint someone else to vote for them.